 “Either write something worth reading about or do something worth writing about.” – Ben Franklin

-Blogs help you build trust over time, establish your company as a thought leader in the industry, change your website from an online brochure to a living hub, improve search engine rankings, and increases the amount of links to your website.
+Blogs help you build trust over time, establish your company as a thought leader in the industry, change your website from an online brochure to a living hub, improve search engine rankings, and increases the amount of links to your website, but of course sometimes hiring a digital marketing agency is the key to achieving all of this.
 The key to getting engagement with your blogs is having unique and valuable content that is worthy of interaction.
 Watch your competitors to see what they are posting, but do not copy them.
 Find your niche or competitive advantage by asking the question “What am I the world’s best at?”
 Remarkable ideas spread extremely quickly on the Internet.

-The following are important pieces of advice or strategy to use when creating your blog:
+The following are important pieces of advice from the SEO Agency in Toronto, or strategy to use, when creating your blog:

 - Initially, create neutral, short, and industry-specific content in order to build rapport